AlainNgauthier/frontend-challenge-rocketseat/README.md

 ```

-...and then run the development server on the root directory:
+...and then run the development server on the root directory by using yarn:

 ```bash
 npm run dev